2022 update of this article is complete!

 If you’re interested in learning more about barefoot hoof care, if you are curious about different trimming styles, or if you’re gearing up to learn to trim your own horses, there are lots of resources out there.
 There is so much conflicting advice available.
 Keep reading, keep thinking, and ask questions.
 An important part of this process is the journey to what works best for you and your horse, and that usually involves trial and error, experimenting, and slowly arriving at the conclusions that make sense to you, for this time or this season, and for each horse.

-First and foremost, you should consider your hoofcare provider as the best starting place for your questions and concerns.
+First and foremost, you should consider your local hoofcare provider as the best starting place for your questions and concerns.
 This is what we study constantly and do all day long.
 But there is nothing wrong with getting a second opinion or wanting to know more information for yourself.
 Some hoofcare providers offer excellent services but are not great teachers.

 Here are some Facebook groups you could join for more insight and information.
 I’ll post separate articles about books, DVDs, and websites that are also great resources.
 Educating yourself is a huge step toward the best hoof care for your horse!

 If you are going to post in one of these groups asking for advice, it helps to take clear hoof pictures at the right angles (read here on how to do that) and share all relevant information.

 I have added a special feature: drama level rating.
 Some Facebook groups are just not worth it, so those included on my list here have no drama, low drama, or medium drama.
 I don’t recommend high drama groups, not good for your blood pressure.

 Barefoot Trimmers Connect – if you’re looking for a barefoot trimmer in your area, try posting in the above group and this one.
 It’s solely for the purpose of connecting horse owners to barefoot trimmers.

 Drama level: previously low, but now it’s medium.